mike-skwi/OpenAI-Api-Image-Generator/readme.md

-##Image Generator App
+## Image Generator App

-This was just thinking I threw together from a fireship video.
+This was just something I threw together from a fireship video.
 Also  wanted to test out the Dalle api

 ![Hydra Goose](./public/HydraGoose.PNG)